LoganConnor44/anki-templates/readme.md

 1. Inputting *accented* pinyin into the *numbered* pinyin attribute has not been tested.
 I plan to add this because I'm sure most users have accented pinyin, rather than numbered, but this is something I don't have with my decks and haven't spent time on yet.
 	* This fix would be simple.
 Just regex for an accented vowel and if one exists pass the translation logic and output the already accented pinyin to the html.
-2. Writing Card Types (Notes) - if it is a single character, it will animate twice.
-Currently, I'm writing this off as a feature because it's an easy issue to fix but don't mind the repeat.
+2. Writing Card Types (Notes) - if it is a single character, it will animate twice and create the character twice.
+Currently, I'm not using this writing card.
 	* Click event on the characters would be nice to restart animations.

 # Improvements